mshuster4/Burger/README.md

 # Pizza Passport
 This application allows user to log and track pizzas they would like to eat.

-Check out the demon [here](https://whispering-caverns-30377.herokuapp.com/).
+Check out the demo [here](https://whispering-caverns-30377.herokuapp.com/).

 ![Screen Shot](https://raw.githubusercontent.com/mshuster4/Pizza-Passport/master/public/assets/css/images/pizza-passport.png)